 I think I would have shown myself the model of doing a virtual summit or an online conference back then.
 But even now, even right today, like doing an online conference or virtual event really does a lot for your own personal branding and exposure.
 Like people start looking up to you as an expert, as an authority, being the host of this industry event that pulls together the influencers in your market.
 It creates that network of influences that you build these relationships with that you can partner and talk about the opportunities of working together, maybe joint venturing.
 It brings in a bit of revenue, it builds your email list, which is a really big asset for our business nowadays.

 So one of the biggest assets that a business can have is their customer list and just making an impact on the world.
-So virtual event can really have a huge impact in your market and give access to information to people who can’t afford it or are too far away to be able to get access to it for whatever reason.
-And so you are doing a really good thing and providing a really positive impact into the world.
+So virtual events can really have a huge impact in your market and give access to information to people who can’t afford it or are too far away to be able to get access to it for whatever reason.
+And so you are doing a really good thing and providing a really positive impact on the world.
 So I’d encourage people to go and check out virtual summits and online conferences and seeing whether that’s something that could maybe help you start a business or grow your existing business.

 Luck definitely comes into a bit.
 You make your own luck.
 And I think it comes back to that quote, you miss 100% of the shots you don’t take.
 I failed a lot.
 I’ve taken a lot of shots and I’ve missed a lot.
 But then there’s a few that land as well and those ones that land are the ones that move you forward and take you to where you want to be.
 So I just encourage people to look for those opportunities.
 Grab them when they can.
 Try to keep a positive mindset and outlook on things.
 Making sure that you are surrounding yourself with the right expertise, you’re getting the right advice and information to make better decisions.